orris27/computer_science_notes/template/codes/python/readme.md

     model = torch.load("model.pkl")
     ```
-    2. the params of the model
+    2. the params of the model: Note that only the weights will be restored.
+If the model contains other memebers, such as those of int, float type, these members will not be restored.
     ```
     # model = torch.nn.Sequential(...)
     torch.save(model.state_dict(), "model_params.pkl")